Djelloul007/cucumber-puppeteer-example/README.md

-# cucumber + "Google Chrome puppeteere" example
+# cucumber + "Google Chrome puppeteere" + puppeteer-to-istanbul example

 Write UI tests using Gherkin, Cucumber, and Puppeteer.
 This example is an example project on how to use [cucumber](https://github.com/cucumber/cucumber-js) with [puppeteer](https://github.com/GoogleChrome/puppeteer)  and
 [puppeteer-to-istanbul](https://github.com/istanbuljs/puppeteer-to-istanbul) to generate test coverage.